garengh4/garengh4/README.md

 ### Welcome! 👋

 Hi, my name is Garen and I am an Electrical Eng.
 Grad!
-I work mainly with java springboot and sometimes delve into Angular and NodeJS.
+I work mainly with springboot and Angular, and sometimes go into and NodeJS...

 My current mission is code readability because I believe ```fullyUnderstanding == beingAbleToTeach == easyToReadCode```.
 This as a result has pushed me to Object-Oriented principles and Model-View-Controller architecture.